sarahgoodwin93/project2-colourchange-challenge/README.md

 ## Wire frames

-A wireframe was made to flesh out the design and strucutre of the site and visualise user expereince.
+A wireframe was made to flesh out the design and structure of the site and visualise user experience.
 Wireframe were created using [figma](https://www.figma.com/?fuid= "link to figma homepage")

 ![WireFrame](assets/images/readme-images/wireframe.png "figma wireframe image")